 353, 354, 355.
-Alexander Palace Egg Presented to Alexandra Feodorovna by Nicholas II Dated 1908 In the Armoury Museum of the Kremlin, Moscow goldsnith Jürg Ruel Formerly in the Green Vaults Collection in Dresden
+Alexander Palace Egg Presented to Alexandra Feodorovna by Nicholas II Dated 1908 In the Armoury Museum of the Kremlin, Moscow

 356. Peacock Egg Presented to the Dowager Empress Marie Feodorovna by Nicholas II Dated 1908 From the Collection of the late M. Maurice Sandoz